ryantrainor/ryantrainor.github.io/_pages/about.md

+Hi!
 I'm an Assistant Professor of Physics and Astronomy at Franklin & Marshall College in Lancaster, PA.

 My research is centered on the evolution of galaxies in the early Universe.
 In particular, I seek to understand "feedback" in galaxy formation: how the lives and